OmniBrowser GuideBook

 You can use the Delete button to remove an uploaded dataset.
 Only the uploader has access to delete the dataset.

 Here you can set View permission and Download permission separately.
-View permission gives users access to explore visualizations and analyze results of the uploaded dataset.
+View permission gives users access to explore visualizations and analysis results of the uploaded dataset.
 Download permission offers users access to download the uploaded dataset in h5ad format.

-Four levels of authority are provided: private means only the uploader have access to this dataset, company means users from the same company have access to this dataset, department means users from the same department have access to this dataset, public means all OmniBrowser users have access to this dataset.
+Four levels of authority are provided: private means only the uploader have access to this dataset, the company means users belong to the same company have access to this dataset, department means users belong to the same department have access to this dataset, public means all OmniBrowser users have access to this dataset.
+To upload a dataset, you need to click on the Upload new button on the Upload Dataset page, then fill in the Upload New Dataset sheet and upload your file.
+In the Upload New Dataset sheet, Title, Tissue, Species, Research topic, and Library method must be filled.
+After submit, you will be redirected to the Upload List page.
+Your dataset should be ready to explore when the status change to Success.

 Currently, HDF5 file and TPM file formats are supported, please read the hint and help information on this page to ensure compatibility.
 If you need to upload a TPM file, please choose the Upload file type to be Other.
 If you upload the Marker gene file, please choose a test method before submitting it.